mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Known issues

 * The generation of map images is currently not stable on 32-bit systems
-* For some models (e.g. Deebot OZMO 930) it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours
 * The "edge" function does not work with Deebot U2 (starts auto clean instead)
 * The "move" functions do not work with Deebot OZMO T8 AIVI (and maybe also for some other models)
 * Some "cleaninglog" states are empty on T9 series ("last20Logs", "lastCleaningDate" and "lastCleaningMapImageURL")
-* The generation of map images may not work properly with the Deebot X1 series
+* The generation of map images does not work properly with the Deebot X1 series

 ## Changelog